emafree/f2-commander/docs/testing.md

      copy of the file that was deleted in the source directory.

  - Copy a directory in same directory:
-   **KNOWN BUG**: currently fails with a stack trace Same scenario as for the file copy, directory is copied recursively with all of its content.
+   Same scenario as for the file copy

  - Copy a selection:
    - Select multiple entries: directories and files (at least 1 directory and 1